The National Emergency Fund (NEF)

 Conclusion

 The National Emergency Fund isn’t just a safety net; it’s a statement about the kind of future we want for America—one where we are prepared, resilient, and responsible.
 By working in conjunction with the EEP and other policies in this movement, the NEF ensures that the U.S. government can respond to crises without sacrificing economic stability or burdening future generations.
-This is the ultimate example of government working for the people, not against them.

 The time to act is now.
 Let’s build a foundation that secures our nation’s future while empowering the American people.
 Together, we can make this vision a reality.